Wandalen/RustPractice/all/problem_closure_pass_solved/lesson/Readme.md

 ### Eidos of `impl Trait`

-All semantic difference between `impl Trait` and traditional are expressed in the table:
+All semantic difference between `impl Trait` and traditional forms are expressed in the table:

 | signature              | control over type | type specified          |
 |-----------------------:|:-----------------:|:-----------------------:|